rishson/dojoEnterpriseApp/README.md

 - scripts to create an 'application' (single page web app)
 - scripts to create templated and non-templated widgets (including test pages, less files..)
 - scripts to test widgets in a variety of browsers (chrome, FireFox, Safari and Chromium)
-- scripts to create a compresses, minified build using the dojo builder
+- scripts to create a compressed, minified build using the dojo builder

 #### Abstracted control layer with:
 - abstracted communications protocols so that 'real' servers can be mocked during unit tests.